Xomega-Net/Xomega.Docs/docs/generators/services/_wcfcfg.md

 Endpoint configuration parameters for the generator are specified in the Xomega model in the `wcf:endpoint-config` elements nested within the `wcf:config` node under the top-level `config` element, which is conventionally placed in the `global_config.xom` file.

-For each type of endpoint that you want to generate, you can specify the type of WCF binding, the name of the binding configuration to use, the base local address, and a base remote address template, which may contain {Module/} and {File} placeholders, and should be consistent with the output path configuration for the *WCF Service Host Files* generator.
+For each type of endpoint that you want to generate, you can specify the type of WCF binding, the name of the binding configuration to use, the base local address, and a base remote address template, which may contain \{Module/\} and \{File\} placeholders, and should be consistent with the output path configuration for the *WCF Service Host Files* generator.

 A separate `svc:services-config` element specifies the namespaces of the service contracts and their implementations.
 The following snippet illustrates such a configuration.